devadalberto/homelab_gitops/docs/index.md

 make up
 ```

+The `make up` target first runs `scripts/preflight_and_bootstrap.sh` in preflight mode so host packages, kernel modules, and firewall rules are ready before Minikube is rebuilt.
+It then hands control to the combined bootstrap workflow in `scripts/uranus_homelab.sh` for cluster bring-up and application deployment.

 If you chose `br0`, the host will reboot once, then resume automatically:
 - pfSense VM defined with the `pfSense_config` ISO attached so first boot auto-imports `/opt/homelab/pfsense/config/config.xml`.
 - `make all` brings up Minikube + MetalLB + Traefik + cert-manager + Postgres + backups + AWX + Observability + Django + Flux.